 Amazon is a consumer e-commerce platform with a diversified business model spanning across e-commerce, cloud, advertising, streaming, and more.
 Over the years, Amazon acquired several companies.
 As it operates across several industries, Amazon has a wide range of competitors across each of those industries.
-For instance, Amazon E-commerce competes with Shopify, Wix, Google, Etsy, eBay, BigCommerce.
+For instance, Amazon’s E-commerce competes with Shopify, Wix, Google, Etsy, eBay, and BigCommerce.

 How to analyze a company with tentacles across many industries

 Analyzing a company can be done from several perspectives.
 For a diversified business model, like Amazon, things can get even more complicated.
 Indeed, over the years, Amazon started with a simple use case (books), and it expanded in all directions on online commerce.
 At the same time, over the years, Amazon also bought several companies,

 Amazon expanded in several verticals, and for each vertical, we can identify different competitors:

 - E-commerce (Amazon.com): Shopify, Wix, Google, Etsy, eBay, BigCommerce.

 - Physical retail (Whole Foods): Target, Walmart, BestBuy, The Home Depot, Costco, Walgreens, Kroger, Trader Joe’s.

 - Streaming (Prime): Netflix, Spotify, YouTube (Google), Disney+, Hulu, HBO.